Code-Institute-Submissions/SnapCards/README.md

 -- Back to Home Button

 ## UX
 The game is developed to be contained within a single interactive and responsive webpage.
-This is broken down into 5 seperate layers that are revealed as the situation and flow occurs.
+This is broken down into 5 separate layers that are revealed as the situation and flow occurs.
 Those sections / layers are:

 ### Game Structure / Features
 The entire game was developed as a single page, its structure follows this format: